STABILISATION AND SOLIDIFICATION

 Solidification involves reducing the mobility of the contaminant, using methods such as incorporating contaminated soil into concrete, or bulk-fill using low-level asbestos containing materials (ACM) The objective being that the contaminants can’t reach any receptors, thereby removing the risk.

 Whether or not Soil Stabilisation has potential on a site is influenced by many factors, such as contaminant type and the chemical and physical characteristics of the soil.
-ERS offers treatability testing and pilot studies which can demonstrate the efficiency of agents or the suitability binders before designing a full-scale programme.
+ERS offers treatability testing and laboratory or on-site scale pilot trials which can demonstrate the efficiency of agents or the suitability binders before designing a full-scale programme.

 If you’d like to find out if Soil Stabilisation is suitable for your site, contact us today to speak to one of our experts.